 Rob Pickels 16:24

-Back when I was listening to Episode 244, with Dr. Sylar, they brought up to the concept of a battery.
+Back when I was listening to Episode 244, with Dr. Seiler, they brought up to the concept of a battery.
 And that really struck home for me, it made a lot of sense to me.
-And I’ll let them explain the analogy a little bit deeper.
-But essentially, if we’re starting from 100%, all the time, life is grand, right.
-But we’re not always starting from 100%.
-Because maybe our recovery wasn’t good enough, we didn’t refill that battery all the way.
-So any subsequent stressor, every subsequent storm, after that ends up lowering our battery, we’re operating with a battery of 15%, we don’t have much to give before we’re completely out.
-But they say it a lot better than I do.
-So here we go.
+And I’ll let them explain the analogy a little bit deeper but essentially, if we’re starting from 100%, all the time, life is grand, right?
+But we’re not always starting from 100% – because maybe our recovery wasn’t good enough, we didn’t refill that battery all the way, so any subsequent stressor, every subsequent storm, after that ends up lowering our battery, we’re operating with a battery of 15%, we don’t have much to give before we’re completely out.
+But they say it a lot better than I do, so here we go.

 Dr. Stephen Seiler 17:07

-That’s where that urgency versus patience comes in.
-Because, you know, it’s easy to think, oh, man, my threshold is 320 I needed to be free at?
-Well, that’s a pretty damn big jump.
-And it’s not gonna happen in one season.
-And I guess, you know, how do you What’s the timeframe and maybe even masters can learn from that the patience aspect of it,
+That’s where that urgency versus patience comes in because, you know, it’s easy to think, “oh, man, my threshold is 320, I needed to be free at 380” – Well, that’s a pretty damn big jump and it’s not gonna happen in one season.
+And I guess, you know, how do you – what’s the timeframe and maybe even Masters can learn from that – the patience aspect of it.

 Espen Aareskjold 17:29

 I think a good rule of thumb is the lower the wattage, the power, the longer it takes to develop.
-So it’s easy to develop sprint power, or around threshold or 30 seconds.
-So all that comes fast and goes faster way.
-But the foundation work that career a quite some time.
-And then I also think that one of the main things that we are talking about that when we expose the riders for workouts, they have to be in balance.
-So if you imagine that your battery 100% And you go to do a session, then it’s probably easier for staff session is still hard.
-But then if you start the morning with low sleep, and kids have been crying on life, which I actually have riders on the team that have skates, and sometimes the sleep quality is not good enough.
-So then we have need to have made this person to water Camus, because there’s no plan that’s so important that if you feel feel bad today that you should just do it to do it.
-If your battery is at 80%, then there was all the other will also be a relative effect.
-So it’s all about adjusting to where you are at any given time.
-And on progress, you will you will see more over weeks and months than from a day to day basis.
+So it’s easy to develop sprint power, or around threshold or 30 seconds – all that comes fast and goes fast away, but the foundation work that… quite some time and then I also think that one of the main things that we are talking about that when we expose the riders for workouts, they have to be in balance.
+So if you imagine that your battery 100%, and you go to do a session then it’s probably easier for if that session is still hard.
+But then if you start the morning with low sleep, and kids have been crying all night – which I actually have riders on the team that have kids, and sometimes the sleep quality is not good enough – so then we have need to have made this person to alter plans, because there’s no plan that’s so important that if you feel feel bad today that you should just do it to do it.
+If your battery is at 80%, then there will also be a relative effect.
+So it’s all about adjusting to where you are at any given time and – progress, you will you will see more over weeks and months than from a day to day basis.

 Dr. Stephen Seiler 18:57

-Oh man, there’s there’s no athlete that doesn’t relate to this to the things you’re talking about now, which is that life happens.
-And there’s day to days stressors.
-So when that athlete is scheduled to do a workout, a hard session, but everything tells you that they’re not ready for it, or they’re they’re compromised at some level, whether it’s their 80% of 100.
-You know, so what is your typical rule of thumb?
+Oh man, there’s no athlete that doesn’t relate to this, to the things you’re talking about now, which is that life happens and there’s day-to-days stressors so when that athlete is scheduled to do a workout hard session, but everything tells you that they’re not ready for it, or they’re compromised at some level, whether it’s their 80% or – you know, so what is your typical rule of thumb?
 Is it better for them to do a reduced version of that hard workout?
-Or do you say no, we just go easy today, or do you give them rest day?
-I mean on that continuum?
-How do you solve that adjustment issue?
+Or do you say “no, we just go easy today”, or do you give them rest day?
+On that continuum, how do you solve that adjustment issue?

 Espen Aareskjold 19:43